hugllc/Timeclock/README.md

 _The unit testing for this is currently broken, badly_

 ## Deploying

+The command to create the package is:

+ $ make package

 This gets put into tarballs, all ready for installation in Joomla.